mattwthompson/signac-flow/doc/templates.rst

 The second and last line indicate that the enclosed lines are to be placed in the *body* block of the base template.
 The third line is the actual command that we want to add and the third line ensures that the code provided by the base template within the body block is still added.

 The base template
 =================

 The **signac-flow** package will select a different base script template depending on whether you are simply generating a script using the ``script`` command or whether you are submitting to a scheduling system with ``submit``.
-In the latter case, the base script template is further selected based on the available scheduling system or whether you are on any of the :ref:`officially supported environments <supported-environments>`.
+In the latter case, the base script template is selected based on the available scheduling system or whether you are on any of the :ref:`officially supported environments <supported-environments>`.
 This is a short illustration of that heuristic:

 .. code-block:: bash